harbour/core/harbour/contrib/rddads/doc/en/readme.txt

       If you have sluggish browsers, one issue could be the scrollbar.
       If it's fast with the scrollbar disabled, the browse/scrolling logic may not be as optimized as it could be.
-Scrollbars should always use ADSGetRelKeyPos() and ADSSetRelKeyPos() instead of key counting functions.
+Scrollbars should always use AdsGetRelKeyPos() and AdsSetRelKeyPos() instead of key counting functions.

       If filtered data seems slower than expected, check these things:
       First, optimization is not on by default, so at the top of the app